3 months pregnant: symptoms and baby development

 Skin changes

-Your skin changes quite a lot during pregnancy, it is said pregnant women are more likely to tan easier, so pack on the extra UV protection when out and about.
-Also, as your hormones are changing so rapidly the pigmentation in your skin is likely to change, meaning your skin may look a bit darker or patchy in places.
+It is said pregnant women are more likely to tan easier, so pack on the extra UV protection when out and about.
+Also, as your hormones are changing so rapidly, the pigmentation in your skin is likely to change so your skin may look a bit darker or patchy in places.

 Increased vaginal discharge